Warum ist nicht schon alles verschwunden

 with Juho Lee, Laura Schroeder, Dana Kantardzhieva & Bojan Kantardzhiev, Kihuun Park, Chanmin Kim, Jae Sun Lee, Uwe Pargen, Philine Reimer, Yuna-Lee Pfau, John Bergerhausen

-Two Bulgarian children travel by coach until they realise they are alone on the wrong bus heading to Cologne.
-Here their story ends and a new one begins: Sori has been working aimlessly as a gallery assistant after secretly dropping out of university and hiding the truth from his family back in Seoul.
-All by himself, he finds comfort in drawing intricate worlds of sketches, while drifting through an urban life of fleeting encounters that only mimic belonging but never quite fulfill it.
-As Sori’s growing memory of his military service at the North Korean border resurfaces evermore, the waning days of a slow summer take over the narration, shifting from one childhood memory to the next estranged item, from one character to the next location with no point of return.
-The more he turns himself over to the life around him, the more it seems impossible returning home.
+Two young siblings from Bulgaria realise they are all alone on the wrong bus heading to Cologne.
+For now, their story ends and a new one begins: Sori has been working aimlessly as a gallery assistant after dropping out of university and hiding the truth from his family back in Seoul.
+All by himself in Germany, he finds comfort in drawing intricate worlds of sketches, while drifting through an urban life of fleeting encounters that only mimic belonging but never quite fulfil it.
+As Sori’s military service at the North Korean border resurfaces evermore, the waning days of a slow summer take over the narration: Childhood memories shift to the next estranged everyday object, encounters unfold from one character to another location with no point of return.
+The more Sori turns himself over to the life around him, the more it asks where hime is.

 written, directed and edited by Stefan Koutzev